jlmayfield/jlmayfield.github.io/teaching/COMP151/projects/project2.md

 ##### Mixer

 The mixer takes two audio signals and combines them in amounts based on how you set the input knobs.
 We can think of this as a function that takes two sound objects and two numbers between 0 and 1 and returns a mixture of those sounds based on the values of the numbers.
 We can think of the numbers as volume settings.
 If you use the number 1, then you're asking for 100% of the original sound.
 Using 0 then means using none of the original sound.
 In this way we can not only control the proportion of each sound in the result but the overall volume as well.
+Finally, this mixer should have no problem mixing sounds of differing lengths.
+The result should be as long as the longest sound.
+If your first sound is two seconds and the second is one second, then the result is two seconds where the first second is a mix of the two sounds and the last second is just the last second of the first sound.

-Let's imagine some examples.
+Let's consider some examples.
 Let's say you have two sounds *s1* and *s2*.
 Then doing something like *mixer(s1,1,s2,1)* would mix them together in equal parts and at their original volume.
 On the other hand doing *mixer(s1,.5,s2,.5)* cuts the volume by half on each sound but then mixes them together.
 By keeping the numbers the same we can keep the mix balanced but cut back the volume to avoid clipping that is likely to occur if the original amplitude of *s1* and *s1* was already pretty high.

 If instead we did *mixer(s1,1,s2,.5)* then we'd mix the full volume of s1 with s2 at half volume.
 This lets us keep s1 as a dominate wave and use s2 to spice it up a bit.
 This kind of mixing is also important if we want to mix more than two sounds in equal proportions.
 Let's say we also have sound *s3* and would like to mix it equally with *s1* and *s2*.
 We can first do  *temp = *mixer(s1,0.5,s2,0.5)* to get an equal mix of *s1* and *s2*.
 If we then did *mixer(temp,0.5,s3,0.5)* we'd end up with too much temp because we've effectively cut *s1* and *s2* in half again.
 What we need to do is *mixer(temp,0.667,s3,0.333)* to account for the fact that two thirds of the components are mixed in *temp* and only one third in *s3*.
 A similar kind of scaling would need to occur to mix in a fourth signal.